 First, there was the Twin Oaks Estate:

-In 1912, Charles Platt brought in Ellen Biddle Shipman who is widely recognized for her contributions to the field of landscape architecture, particularly as a horticulturalist.
+In 1912, Charles Platt hired Ellen Biddle Shipman for landscape design work at the estate.
+Shipman is widely recognized for her contributions to the field of landscape architecture, particularly as a horticulturalist.
 Tregaron was the second collaboration between Shipman and Platt (and is the only surviving one).
 While Platt planned the circulation pattern for the site along with the formal gardens – it was Shipman who completed the plans in 1914.
-She provided planting plans for the gardens and 20 acre grounds.
-Platt and Shipman’s design was based largely on Beaux Arts principles, aligning the buildings and formal garden in axial relationships to each other, relying on design principles to optimize views and vistas.
+She provided planting plans for the gardens and 20-acre grounds.
+Tregaron is by far the largest woodland garden that Shipman designed in her long and illustrious career.

 The 1915 book American Country Houses of To-Day by Samuel Howe includes a lengthy description of The Causeway as an example of a desirable lifestyle.
 The formal flower garden provided a place to walk and hold intimate conversations.
 The sweeping lawn, beyond the formal garden and embraced at its lower end by the woodland/pond garden, provided more dramatic views of the larger landscape and the distant city.
 Perhaps the landscape’s most intriguing feature was the bridle path, winding along the eastern edge of the property, crossing under the causeway and them meeting the drive at the property’s northern end.
 Experienced as a whole, the estate’s landscape was more like that of an isolated country manor than of a house at the edge of the nation’s capital.